tteeoo/rco/defaults/README.txt

 					    LICENSE

     All files are licensced under the MIT License.
-This can be found in the repo at "defaults/MIT-LICENSE.txt"
+This can be found in the repo at "LICENSE-MIT"

 	~--------------------------------------------------------------------------------~